OCA/account-consolidation/account_invoice_consolidated/readme/CONFIGURE.rst

   * the Due From Account
   * the Due To Account
-  * the Dur From/To Journal
+  * the Due From/Due To Journal